All Introverts are not created alike.

-They are the closest to fictional cyborgs because of the need to intellectualize rather than emotionalize their actions.
+They are the closest to fictional cyborgs because they need to intellectualize rather than emotionalize their actions.
 They tend to wear the same clothes repeatedly in the same colors based on comfort and consistency.
-They create systems inside of existing systems as a means of improving as well as discovering ways of making a process their own.
+They create systems inside existing systems as a means of improving and discovering ways of making a process their own.

 Relationships are intellectual pursuits that fit into a coordinated objective.